 Since then, more than 170 services are now existing, and I feel like there are too many services - sometimes duplicated and responding to the same need.
 To deploy an application, which one to choose between EC2, ECS, Fargate, and EKS?

-Plus, the difference with Heroku is that on AWS, you need to spend/waste time on configuring the network (VPC), configuring a Continuous Integration, configuring a Continuous Deployment, your domains...
-All of this is the job of a DevOps.
+Plus, the difference with Heroku is that you need to spend/waste time configuring the network (VPC), configuring a Continuous Integration, configuring a Continuous Deployment, your domains on AWS...
+All of this is the job of DevOps.